 Amazing!
 The BISC community came together on January 31 for Aon Step Up For Kids, climbing to the top of Chicago’s third tallest building and raising money for Ann & Robert H. Lurie Children's Hospital of Chicago.

-Throughout the year, our students, staff and parents take part in a variety of Community Service both globally and locally, from carrying out service projects at a school in Tanzania through the Global Campus program, to organizing donation drives, and lacing up their sneakers in the morning for a good cause.
+Throughout the year, our students, staff and parents take part in a variety of philanthropic activities both globally and locally, from carrying out service projects at a school in Tanzania through the Global Campus program, to organizing donation drives, and lacing up their sneakers in the morning for a good cause.

 The annual Step Up For Kids event ensures that Lurie Children’s Hospital patients and their families are supported not only medically, but emotionally.
 All proceeds benefit Lurie Children's Department of Family Services, which provides programs including school services, art and music therapy, spiritual support, and child life specialists.

 We have lots to celebrate about this year’s event:

 - Together, all event participants raised more than $465,000 for Lurie Children’s Hospital.

 - BISC had one of the largest teams, with nearly 150 participants across both campuses, and donated approximately $9,000.